HaxeFoundation/HaxeManual/md/manual/std-serialization.md

 Serialization can be configured in two ways.
 For both a static variable can be set to influence all `haxe.Serializer` instances, and a member variable can be set to only influence a specific instance:

-* `USE_CACHE`, `useCache`: If true, repeated objects are serialized by reference.
+* `USE_CACHE`, `useCache`: If true, repeated structures or class/ enum instances are serialized by reference.
 This can avoid infinite loops for recursive data at the expense of longer serialization time.
-By default, this value is `false`.
+By default, object caching is disabled; strings however are always cached.
 * `USE_ENUM_INDEX`, `useEnumIndex`: If true, enum constructors are serialized by their index instead of their name.
-This can make the serialization string shorter but breaks if enum constructors are inserted into the type before deserialization.
-By default, this value is `false`.
+This can make the resulting string shorter, but breaks if enum constructors are inserted into the type before deserialization.
+This behavior is disabled by default.

 ###### Deserialization behavior